-24.2 School CPO
+25.2 School CPO

-The School CPO completed a Certified GDPR Practitioner Training Course to enable them to understand the School legal obligations, under the data protection laws, as well as learn the skills and obtain the experience to sufficiently manage and support data protection aspects within the School.
+The school CPO completed a Certified GDPR Practitioner Training Course to enable them to understand the school legal obligations, under the data protection laws, as well as learn the skills and obtain the experience to sufficiently manage and support data protection aspects within the school.

-24.3 Senior Leaders, Heads of Year and Heads of Department
+25.3 Senior Leaders, Heads of Year and Heads of Department

-Senior members of staff are to complete more detailed GDPR training than the other staff to enable them to sufficiently identify and mitigate risks within their department as well as provide peer support to their team.
-Data protection also forms part of their continuing professional development, where changes to legislation, guidance or the School's processes make it necessary.
+Senior members of staff are to complete more detailed GDPR training then the other staff to enable them to sufficiently identify and mitigate risks within their department as well as provide peer support to their team.
+Data protection also forms part of their continuing professional development, where changes to legislation, guidance or the school's processes make it necessary.

-24. Monitoring arrangements
+26 Monitoring arrangements

-The School Chief Privacy Officer is responsible for monitoring and reviewing this policy.
+The school Chief Privacy Officer is responsible for monitoring and reviewing this policy.

-This policy will be reviewed and updated, if necessary, as changes are made to the data protection laws that affect our School's practice.
-Otherwise, or from then on, this policy will be reviewed every 2 years and shared with the full Information Governance Team.
+This policy will be reviewed and updated, if necessary, as changes are made to the data protection laws that affect our school's practice.
+Otherwise, or from then on, this policy will be reviewed every 2 years.